ddallmer/Projects-ProblemSets-Numbers-Pi/README.md

-Find number of Pi digits to the N number
+Find PI to the Nth Digit

+Enter a number and have the program generate PI up to that many decimal places.
+Keep a limit to how far the program will go.